Control certificate functions#

 \[ \dot{x}_1 = x_2, \quad \dot{x}_2 = -x_1 + u \]

-A natural choice for a Lyapunov function is the total energy of the system:
+A natural choice for a Lyapunov function is the total energy:

-This function is positive definite and radially unbounded.
-Its derivative along the system’s trajectories is:
+which is positive definite and radially unbounded.
+Computing its time derivative along the system trajectories gives:

 Control Barrier Functions (CBFs)#

-Intuitively, a class \(\mathcal{K}\) or extended class \(\mathcal{K}\) functions are monotonically increasing functions that are 0 at 0.
-A common example include \(\alpha(x) = ax\).
+Intuitively, functions in class \(\mathcal{K}\) (and extended class \(\mathcal{K}\)) are monotonically increasing and equal to zero at the origin.
+A typical example is a linear function \(\alpha(x) = ax\).

 Finding valid CBFs#

-This trade-off can be formulated as an optimization problem:
+This safety-versus-performance trade-off can be formulated as an optimization problem:

-For systems with control affine dynamics, this optimization problem becomes a quadratic program (QP), which is a convex optimization problem that can be solved efficiently using standard solvers.
+For control affine systems (i.e., dynamics of the form \(f(x,u) = f_0(x) + g(x)u\)), this is a quadratic program (QP): a convex optimization problem that can be solved efficiently using standard solvers.

-If the dynamics are control affine, then (6) is a quadratic program and can be solved very efficiently.
+Again, under control affine dynamics, (7) is a QP and can be solved very efficiently.

 Example: Control Barrier Function for a Nonlinear System